Substitutions on compact alphabets: Existence of natural length functions and unique ergodicity

-We wish to consider measures on $\A$ and the corresponding substitution action on $\A$ induced by $M$.
-As already noted in Remark \ref{rem: regular measures}, all measures will be assumed to be regular and we identify them with elements of $K'$ by the Riesz--Markov--Kakutani Representation Theorem.
+In this section, we consider convergence notions for $T=M/r$, and the consequences for the length function and $T^{'}$-eigenmeasures.
+As already noted in Remark \ref{rem: regular measures}, all measures will be assumed to be regular and we identify them with elements of $K'$ by the Riesz--Markov--Kakutani representation theorem.

 \begin{remark} In the finite alphabet case, the measures $\mu$ here are in correspondence with row vectors, with one coordinate for each element of $\A$, which `integrate' a weighted sum of letters by the inner product.
-Then $\mu(M f) = \lambda \mu(f)$ just means that $\mu$ is a left eigenvector of $M$.
-In the uniquely ergodic case, the entries of this row vector may be considered as the respective frequencies of each tile. \end{remark}
+Then $\mu(M f) = \lambda \mu(f)$ for all \(f \in E\) (that is, \(\mu T = \mu\)) just means that $\mu$ is a left eigenvector of the substitution operator $M$ (i.e., a right eigenvector of the substitution matrix).
+In the uniquely ergodic case, the entries of this row vector may be considered as the relative frequencies of each tile. \end{remark}

 \begin{definition} Given a bounded linear operator $T \colon E \to E$ with $r(T)=1$ we define its $n$th Ces\`{a}ro mean as